arjunmehtaa/arjunmehtaa/README.md

 - 👋 Hi, I’m Arjun Mehta
-- 👀 I’m interested in software development, focusing on mobile application development
+- 👀 I’m interested in software development, with a focus in developing mobile applications
 - 🌱 I’m currently learning Android development, iOS development and code-improvement techniques
-- 💞️ I’m looking to collaborate on projects involving mobile applications
+- 💞️ I’m looking to collaborate on projects involving native mobile apps
 - 📫 Reach me at linkedin.com/in/arjunmehtaa or @psychedelicpanda on instagram

 <!---